Electric Eel Shock: Early years

 The band's first public performances was as an 11-piece group with keyboards, female vocals, and French horns.
+The only release by this line-up was a five-track demo cassette, titled "Double Peace 1.01".
 When logistics became unworkable the band stripped down to a three-piece.

 Gian began playing with four drumsticks and gained a reputation for performing almost naked.
 Gian was arrested in Hong Kong and fined HK$100, for playing this way.

 Electric Eel Shock set up the Micro Music record label with their friends and released their first full-length album, Maybe...
 I Think We Can Beat Nirvana.
 They followed this with Live Punctured.

 In 1999, Electric Eel Shock recorded Slayers Bay Blues on an eight-track recorder, and made enough copies to begin their first concerts abroad.
 They had lined up a handful of dates in and around New York, including CBGB, with their friends Peelander-Z who had relocated there some time earlier.
 Due to the success of these gigs, the initially planned handful of dates expanded into an East Coast tour.